 Then he gave him something similar but subtly different.
 Stewart again shapes to cut, only to realize too late that he’s been done it’s the Warne flipper and it bowls him.
 You’d not seen that from a bowler before and it was not something understood.
 You’d been brought up in county cricket and with England to think that bowlers were not in the business of giving you things.
 Little wonder a few dared take risks against him.

 Although Muttiah Muralitharan’s Test record is superior, many leading batsmen who faced both were in no doubt that Warne was the superior operator, essentially for the reason that Tendulkar gave – that he never let them (or, it might be added, the umpires, whom he worked relentlessly) relax.
-Second best his statistics maybe, but they are still astonishing: 708 wickets in 145 Tests at an average of 25.41.
+The second best his statistics may be, but they are still astonishing: 708 wickets in 145 Tests at an average of 25.41.
 Warne took 195 wickets in 36 Tests against England alone: no bowler has ever taken more against one country.

 That said, there are great pressures on a spinner to finish the job in the fourth innings, and it was a pressure Warne dealt with brilliantly.
 Nor could it be said that he had runs to play with at Adelaide in 2006 and he still came up trumps.
 Which other spinners might have won the game that day?
 Warne’s talents did not end with his bowling.
 He was a superb slip catcher and a useful lower-order batsman capable of making a serious nuisance of himself, as he repeatedly showed during the epic 2005 Ashes series when he scored 249 runs as well as taking 40 wickets.